December 10, 2009

-I was totally freezing.
-I repeatedly asked myself “how can I make a difference here”.
+I am so freezing as a temperature drop further.
+I am asking myself “how can I make a difference here”.
 What comes out from the negotiations in the Bella Center expected to be really disappointing.
-This is also what I felt in my heart.
+I can feel it from my heart.
 What I got from Copenhagen is a feeling of anger.
-Yes, I was proud of being part of historic global day of climate action.
-But at this point it might not be enough to “Bend the Trend” or “Seal the Deal”.
+Yes, I am proud of being at historic global day of climate action.
+But at the end it’s not to “Bend the Trend” or “Seal the Deal”.

-I was sort of agreeing with Maldives’s President who said “You cannot negotiate with mother nature”.
-I strongly believe that when we are at the frontier of environmental destruction or in the frontline of climate crisis, we as human beings can turn it into an opportunity.
+I just want to repeat what Maldives’s President who said “You cannot negotiate with mother nature”.
+I strongly believe that when we are at the frontier of environmental destruction or in the frontline of climate crisis, we as human beings can turn the crisis to opportunity.

 Even though there is no FAB climate deal coming out of Copenhagen, the climate movement of ordinary people keep continue and growing.
 Hoping another world is possible and don’t give up.

 What I take home from Copenhagen is to pledge for more individuals actions that will influence the others – if we design a bit of our lives to reduce our impact, support good efforts and make our lives more comfortable, beautiful, and exciting, we are sending a powerful message to everyone around us.